 Diagnosing and Treating Peripheral Arterial Disease

 Peripheral arterial disease (PAD), also known as peripheral vascular disease (PVD), is a very common condition that affects 10 million Americans, and 12-20 percent of Americans age 65 and older, each year.
-PAD develops most commonly as a result of atherosclerosis (hardening of the arteries of ther heart).
+PAD develops most commonly as a result of atherosclerosis (hardening of arteries in the heart).
 It occurs when cholesterol and scar tissue build up inside the arteries, forming a substance called plaque.

 As plaque narrows and clogs the arteries, it can create a very serious condition that decreases blood flow to the legs, which can result in pain when walking, and can lead to gangrene and possible amputation.